Rocket Launching Into Space

-Elon Musk isn't the only billionaire with a space exploration company.
+Elon Musk isn't the only billionaire racing to build the future in space.

-Jeff Bezos, Amazon's founder, started Blue Origin in 2000 with the vision of "enabling a future where millions of people are living and working in space for the benefit of earth and its inhabitants.”
+In 2000, Jeff Bezos founded Blue Origin with the goal of "enabling a future where millions of people are living and working in space for the benefit of Earth and its inhabitants.”

 Can you buy Blue Origin from your brokerage?

-Blue Origin is a private company, meaning it's not listed on a public exchange.
-There is no Blue Origin stock symbol and you can't buy it from your regular brokerage.
+Blue Origin is a private company, which means it isn't listed on a public exchange.
+There's no Blue Origin ticker symbol, and you won't find it in your regular brokerage account.

-The company has been mostly funded by Bezos, who has also pledged to sell $1 billion of Amazon stock per year “for a long time” to fund Blue Origin until the company is self-sustaining.
+The company has been funded almost entirely by Bezos, who has pledged to sell $1 billion of Amazon stock per year “for a long time” to keep financing Blue Origin until it becomes self-sustaining.

-Blue Origin has also won a number of contracts, including a $3.4 billion contract from NASA and a $2.38 billion contract from the U.S. Department of Defense.
+In addition to Bezos' backing, Blue Origin has secured billions in government business, including a $3.4 billion contract from NASA and a $2.38 billion contract from the U.S. Department of Defense.

 Can you invest before the IPO?

-Shares of Blue Origin can be purchased on Hiive, a secondary marketplace where private, VC-backed companies and their shareholders can sell stock.
+Blue Origin can be purchased on Hiive, a secondary marketplace where accredited investors can buy shares of private, VC-backed companies.

 Accreditation requirements